MooersLab/pymolsnips/README.md

 The snippets in this file can be edited by using the pulldown `Tools --> Configuration files --> snippets.conf`, but it might be easier to use a text editor.
 Copy and paste the contents of the above `geanypymolsnippets.conf` file into the snippets.conf file.
 Make sure that there is only one section with the heading `[PyMOL]`.
-The snippets are invoked with a tab trigger, and they have tab stops.
+The snippets are invoked with a tab trigger.
-There is no mirroring of tab stops.
+The snippets have tab stops, but there is no support for the mirroring of tab stops.
 Enter `lsSnips` to get a list of the current PyMOL snippet tab triggers.

 I still need to develop a language define file to enable syntax highlighting of pml files.